 Entries accepted through March 17, 2023

 Massanutten Regional Library is pleased to announce that the 26th annual Robert B. and Gladys Hopkins Strickler Honored Teacher Essay Contest is underway.
-Dedicated to celebrating the inspiring influence of our area’s educators, the Honored Teacher Essay Contest is open to all students, grades K-12, who live or go to public, private or home schools in the city of Harrisonburg. or in Rockingham or Page Counties.
+Dedicated to celebrating the inspiring influence of our area’s educators, the Honored Teacher Essay Contest is open to all students, grades K-12, who attend public, private, or home schools in the city of Harrisonburg. or in Rockingham or Page Counties.
 Students are invited to enter essays recognizing current or past teachers who have made a difference in their lives.
 Each essay should be the original work of the student and should follow the official contest guidelines, available at this link in English.
 For a Spanish translation of the entry form, please click here.
 The deadline for entries is Friday, March 17, 2023.

 The Kiwanis Club of Harrisonburg will once again serve as judges for the contest and will choose the top two essays in each of the following grade ranges: K-2, 3-5, 6-8, and 9-12.
 Essay winners in each grade range will receive $150, while runners-up will receive $100 each.
 In addition, one of the teachers honored from the winning essays from all categories will be selected “Honored Teacher of the Year” and will receive $1,000 to enhance his/her teaching.